 Rebellions started to break out in different parts of the country from 613 CE.
 One of the Sui’s leading generals, Li Yuan, duke of Tang, announced that the Sui had lost the “Mandate of Heaven” to rule, and renounced his allegiance to the dynasty.
 He defeated many other rebels, or suborned them to his cause, and gained control of northern China.
 Emperor Wang of Sui fled south, where he was assassinated in 618.
 Shortly afterwards, Li Yuan proclaimed a new dynasty, the Tang, and took the throne name Gaozu.

-In 626, Gaozu abdicated in favour of his brilliant son, the emperor Taizong.
+In 626, Gaozu abdicated in favor of his brilliant son, the emperor Taizong.

 The emperor Taizong